Frequently Asked Questions (FAQs)

 Hey, that's a great question!
 Thanks for asking.

-Financial assistance to PPRG or your local group is always greatly appreciated.
-Our funding sources are very minimal.
-But, it is even more important to help others to know about PPS: doctors, friends and family who may have had polio, news media, political leaders, and anyone else who is interested.
+Iit is important to help others to know about PPS: doctors, friends and family who may have had polio, news media, political leaders, and anyone else who is interested.
 The more this is known and understood the better it will be for polio survivors.

 Also, when you or someone you know starts to experience the symptoms of PPS, take it seriously and take action.
 The longer one delays, the more likely and more quickly the symptoms will become worse.
 There is no known way of reversing the symptoms once that happens.